10 min read

 }

 The beauty of this approach?
 Your server never touches the file.
 A user uploading a 5GB video doesn't affect your application performance at all.
+The Laravel server only stores metadata (file name, size, S3 key) and serves signed URLs for playback later.

-Handling Multipart Uploads for Extremely Large Files
+S3 Multipart Uploads for Extremely Large Files

-Here's how I implement this in Laravel:
+Here's how to implement this in Laravel:

 // app/Services/MultipartUploadService.php